AMENDED AND RESTATED BYLAWS

 (b) Procedure for Expulsion.
 Following the determination that a member should be expelled under subparagraph (a)(ii) of this Section 10, the following procedure shall be implemented:

 (ii) The member being expelled shall be given an opportunity to be heard, either orally or in writing, at a hearing to be held not less than five (5) days before the effective date of the proposed expulsion.
 The hearing will be held by the Board in accordance with the quorum and voting rules set forth in these Bylaws applicable to the meetings of the Board.
-The notice to the member of his or her proposed expulsion shall state the date, time, and place of the hearing on his or her proposed expulsion.
+The notice to the member of their proposed expulsion shall state the date, time, and place of the hearing on their proposed expulsion.

 (iii) Following the hearing, the Board shall decide whether or not the member should in fact be expelled, suspended, or sanctioned in some other way.
 The decision of the Board shall be final.